The best way to wash (and dry) woollens

-Winter is the perfect time to snuggle up in your favourite jumper – but they may need gentle handling to hold on to their softness and shape.
-Here are some tips on how to wash and dry woollens during the wet winter months.
+Pretty soon it'll be time to snuggle up in your favourite jumper – but it may need gentle handling to hold on to its softness and shape.
+Here are a few tips to keep your woollens looking fabulous.

 Washing